gqrlt1207/CI-CD-test/README.md

     a: ${ip-address} which is used to communicate among the dockers
     b: ${token} which is used to access the sonar server

-   We can use the following command to get the internal ip address of SonarQube:
+   We can use the following command to get the internal ip address of SonarQube server:

       docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' sonarqube